 - When traveling through freeway work zones locate workers and lower your speed

-If you or a loved one have been injured in a car accident in South Florida- contact the auto accident attorneys at Wolf & Pravato we will answer all your questions and explain your rights.
+If you or a loved one have been injured in a car accident in South Florida- contact the Florida auto accident attorneys at the law offices of Wolf & Pravato we will answer all your questions and explain your rights.
 Call 1-954-633-8270 to schedule a free consultation.